 Animal repellent substances and scaring devices are likely to give no more than short-term protection.

-It is permissible to attempt to control grey squirrels by rapping, provided this is done in a humane manner.
+Whilst it is permissible to attempt to control grey squirrels by trapping, provided this is done in a humane manner, as with other methods this rarely gives more than short term reduction in numbers.
 Shooting is rarely feasible in gardens for legal and safety reasons.

 Traps are available from some garden centres or mail order companies.
 The most widely used is a cage-type trap that will capture squirrels alive.
 Such traps can be baited with peanuts, they must be checked at least once every 24 hours and preferably morning and evening.
 Under the Wildlife and Countryside Act it is illegal to release non-indigenous animals into the wild, so any grey squirrels caught should be killed.
 Methods considered to be within animal welfare law include shooting or allowing the squirrel to escape into a sack, where it can be held while a sharp blow is delivered to its head.
 Drowning squirrels is not a humane method of dispatching any animal and is illegal.